 \subsubsection{Fenn-Rourke reformulation of Kirby's calculus}

-In 1979 R. Fenn and C. Rourke (\cite{fenn1979kirby}) show that Kirby's moves could be replaced by an infinite sequence of a single type of move (a {\em blow down move}) indexed by $n$, which I depict at the left side of Fig. \ref{fig:FennRourkeAndKauffmanMove}.
+In 1979 R. Fenn and C. Rourke (\cite{fenn1979kirby}) show that Kirby's moves could be replaced by an infinite sequence of a single type of move (a {\em blow down move}) indexed by $n$, which is depicted at the left side of Figure \ref{fig:FennRourkeAndKauffmanMove}.
 In a blow down move the number of components decreases by 1.
 This has been a very useful reformulation with many applications, including Martelli's calculus (soon to be treated) which uses it instead of the direct moves of Kirby.